gdarko/digital-license-manager/readme.txt

 == Changelog ==

+= 1.5.5 =
+*Release date - 27 Nov 2023

+* Fix issue related to notice display

 = 1.5.4 =
 *Release date - 27 Nov 2023*

-* Improvements to the migration tool from License Manager for WooCommerce
+* Improvements to the <a href="https://docs.codeverve.com/digital-license-manager/migration/migrate-from-license-manager-for-woocommerce/">migration tool</a> from License Manager for WooCommerce
-* Add Compatibility layer for the REST API for License Manager for WooCommerce
+* Add <a href="https://docs.codeverve.com/digital-license-manager/migration/migrate-from-license-manager-for-woocommerce/">Compatibility layer</a> for the REST API for License Manager for WooCommerce
+* Add public <a href="https://github.com/gdarko/digital-license-manager/blob/master/helpers.php">helper functions</a> that can be used to interact with the plugin's database
-* Add
+* Add migration notices
+* Fixes various smaller issues here and there
+* Improves the unit tests collection

 = 1.5.3 =
 *Release Date - 22 Oct 2023*